Learn the reasons dynamic oxygen controls matter in the article below.

 Looking at the cells above from their point of view, three out of the four original cells have clearly divided, so their needs in culture have now changed.
 The cells, as a population, need more nutrients, more oxygen, and they need more wastes removed.
 In a few days, they will be subcultured to keep them growing in what would otherwise have been suboptimal conditions.
 We can anticipate that cells will have these needs, so we plan to subculture them.

 In a typical incubator, cells experience controlled temperature and carbon dioxide levels.
-However, as we saw in the last post, cells can be out of optimum for long periods of time when handled in a room air biological safety cabinet (BSC).
+However, as we saw in the post on how cell environments benefit from a closed work space, cells can be out of optimum for long periods of time when handled in a room air biological safety cabinet (BSC).
+Learn why physiologic cell stimulation matters and the various factors that affect in vitro oxygen needs.

 There are many other factors that are critical for cells.
 The role of physiologic oxygen in cell culture should not be underestimated.